CyberTimon/RapidRAW-Docs/docs/getting-started/getting-started.md

 ### Step 3: View Your Library

-Once loaded, RapidRAW will display all the images from your folder in the filmstrip at the bottom.
-This is your main library view.
+Once loaded, RapidRAW will display all the images from folder in the main library view.

 <p align="center">
   <img src="./Image (3).png" width="50%">